National Women’s Business Agendas for Central Asia

 Home / National Women’s Business Agendas for Central Asia

-Our vision is a world in which women and girls enjoy equality, freedom from violence and poverty, andmeaningful inclusion in the processes that shape their communities, nations, and international affairs.
+Our vision is a world in which women and girls are treated fairly, enjoy freedom from violence and poverty, and have meaningful access to the processes that shape their communities, nations, and international affairs.

 ABOUT WOMEN AND GIRLS EMPOWERED (WAGE)